wp-plugins/wps-hide-login/readme.txt

 4. The page will redirect you to the settings.
 Change your login url there.
 5. You can change this option any time you want, just go back to Settings › General › WPS Hide Login.

+== Screenshots ==
+1. Setting on single site installation
+2. Setting for network wide

 == Frequently Asked Questions ==

 = I forgot my login url!  =